mad201802/asl-gokart/infotainment/someip-node/README.md

 `NPM` will choose which native package should download from `registry` automatically.
 You can see [npm](./npm) dir for details.
 And you can also run `yarn add @napi-rs/package-template` to see how it works.

+**IMPORTANT:** For `@asl-gokart/someip-node` package, we only release `linux-x64` and `linux-arm64` packages in `npm` registry.
+If you want to use it in other platforms, you have to add these to the CI/CD workflow and release them by yourself.
+> **DO NOT** publish manually, only through the CI/CD workflow!

 ## Develop requirements

 - Install the latest `Rust`